howerj/liblisp/liblisp.md

         floor              Round downwards
-        pow                Computer X raised to the Y modf               Split a value into integer and fractional parts line-editor-mode   Change the line editing mode
+        pow                Computer X raised to the Y modf               Split a value into integer and fractional parts
+        # line-editor
+        line-editor-mode   Change the line editing mode
+        history-length     Change the number of records stored in the history file
+        clear-screen       Clear the screen

 For all the mathematical functions imported from the C math library the arguments are converted to floating point numbers before, the functions also